hardisgroupcom/vscode-sfdx-hardis-extension-pack/README.md

 - High download counts and community adoption
 - Active maintenance and updates
 - Positive user reviews and ratings
-- Relevance to SFDX and general development workflows
+- Relevance to Salesforce and general development workflows

 ## Contributing